Charlie Bit My Finger: Legacy

 As a result of the video's inadvertent fame, the boys gained recognition.
 Following the video, multiple clips were uploaded by their father to YouTube.
 They feature Jasper, the third child in the family.
 Shelley Davies-Carr, their mother, commented on the success: "Susan Boyle has never had the hits we have had.
 The video got on to a college networking site in the U.S. and from there it went viral.
 I think the British accents have helped make it so globally viewed."
 According to a 2008 interview with Shelley, the boys feel embarrassed when they see themselves on television.
 She also noted that in 2008 they were "shy about their new fame."
 Howard commented in 2009 that his sons "are now almost legendary.
 People want their autographs, it's just crazy."

 In their list of YouTube's 50 greatest viral videos, Time ranked "Charlie Bit My Finger" as number one.
 The video's lasting impact was underscored by the Davies-Carr family's appearance as mystery guests on Channel 4's Big Fat Quiz of the '00s on 30 September 2012.
-Among the references to the video includes an episode of the U.S. television series The Office.

-In a 2012 interview Howard Davies-Carr discussed the pitfalls of his sons' accidental fame saying, "There are an awful lot of unscrupulous people out there who will try and take advantage of people that don't understand what they have."
+Among the references to the video is "Todd Packer", an episode of the U.S. television series The Office, in which Holly Flax ranks "Charlie Bit My Finger" as one of the acmes of comedy.
+In a 2012 interview Howard Davies-Carr discussed the pitfalls of his sons' accidental fame, saying, "There are an awful lot of unscrupulous people out there who will try and take advantage of people that don't understand what they have."
 When it comes to the topic of the boys getting older, the boys' father has reflected, "When the boys get to 18, I'd like them to think back and think, 'O.K., I've got something in my life which is more than just what I was when I did the 'Charlie Bit Me' video."
 The parents have passed on invitations to talk shows and on making public appearances in media outlets.